bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

-point P and Q which are both N-torsion points, it is difficult to find m such that Q = m\*P. This is the elliptic curve discrete logarithm problem, which is closely related to the security of Diffie-Hellman exchanges as the best known attacks on the Diffie- Hellman problem involve solving the discrete logarithm problem.
-The best known algorithms take approximately 2^120 group operations.
+point P and Q which are both N-torsion points, it is difficult to find m such that Q = m\*P. This is the elliptic curve discrete logarithm problem, which is closely related to the security of Diffie-Hellman key exchanges as the best known attacks on the Diffie-Hellman problem involve solving the discrete logarithm problem.
+The best known algorithms take approximately 2^123 group operations.

 This group has two different efficiently computable endomorphisms, as described in {{Curve4Q}}.
-As discussed in {{GLV}} and {{GLS}} these endomorphisms permit turning multiplication by a large scalar into multiple multiplications by smaller scalars, which can be evaluated in much less time overall.
+As discussed in {{GLV}} and {{GLS}} these endomorphisms permit to turn multiplication by a large scalar into multiple multiplications by smaller scalars, which can be evaluated in much less time overall.